 You will develop personal and employability skills through a variety of topics and will be given support to develop your own personal learning and support plan to meet your personal needs and aspirations.

-Working with others is one area that is emphasised throughout this programme and is embedded in a variety of learning activities, projects and themes.
+Working with others is one area that is emphasised throughout this programme and is embedded in a variety of learning activities, projects, and themes.

 You may have the opportunity to participate in a work experience placement within the college or in a local supported employment setting.
-This course offers you a great way to develop your skills and abilities towards supported employment or volunteering.
+This course offers you a wonderful way to develop your skills and abilities towards supported employment or volunteering.

 The minimum entry requirements are

-- you must have the ability to engage and participate at the level required for this course.
+- You must have the ability to engage and participate at the level required for this course.